Welcome to Denmark

 Denmark is a biking country with more than 10,000 km of biking routes.
 More than 40 per cent of Copenhagens residents bike to work every day, and it is one of the best capitals in the world to discover by bike.

 Danish lifestyle and traditions

 Danes are the most satisfied and happy people in the world.
-The Danish people appreciate an addition to the daily work to have a high quality of life where there is a time for family, friends and leisure activities.
+The Danish people appreciate an addition to the daily work to have a high quality of life where there is time for family, friends and leisure activities.

-This also means that facilities for biking are good in Denmark, making it more convenient and safe than many other places in the world.
+It also means that facilities for biking are good in Denmark, making it more convenient and safe than many other places in the world.

-How is the weather in Denmark
+The weather in Denmark

 The Faroe Islands and Greenland in the North Atlantic have autonomous self-rule but belong to the Kingdom of Denmark.